Andy Partridge: XTC

-In December 1984, Partridge formed the Dukes of Stratosphear, an XTC offshoot he envisioned as a simulacrum of "your favourite bands from 1967".
-They recorded only two albums: 25 O'Clock (1985) and Psonic Psunspot (1987), both of which outsold XTC's newest albums in the UK: The Big Express (1984) and Skylarking (1986).
-Around this time, Partridge established himself as a producer of other artists.
+In December 1984, Partridge formed the Dukes of Stratosphear, a neo-psychedelic XTC offshoot that he envisioned as a pastiche of "your favourite bands from 1967".
+They recorded the mini-album 25 O'Clock (1985) and the LP Psonic Psunspot (1987), both of which outsold XTC's concurrent studio albums (The Big Express and Skylarking) in the UK.
+Around this time, Partridge also established himself as a producer of other artists.
 However, Virgin Records refused to allow XTC to act as their own producers, which sometimes caused tensions between Partridge and whoever was assigned to produce the band.
 According to Partridge, he generally got along with the band's producers, except for Todd Rundgren on Skylarking and Gus Dudgeon on 1992's Nonsuch.

-In the 1990s, Partridge became regarded as "godfather" to the nascent Britpop movement due to his earlier work with XTC.
+In the 1990s, Partridge was regarded as "godfather" to the nascent Britpop movement due to his earlier work with XTC.
 They released several more albums on Virgin and two more on their own label, Idea Records, before going on hiatus in 2006.
-In July 2008, Partridge wrote in the Swindon Advertiser that he believed his "musical partnership with Colin Moulding has come to an end.
-For reasons too personal and varied to go into here, but we had a good run as they say and produced some real good work."
+In July 2008, Partridge wrote in the Swindon Advertiser that XTC had dissolved "for reasons too personal and varied to go into here, but we had a good run as they say and produced some real good work."

+Partridge has stated that his favourite XTC album was Nonsuch (1992), and considered "Rook" and "Wrapped in Grey" from that album, along with "Easter Theatre" from Apple Venus Volume 1 (1999), to be the "perfect songs" of his career.
+For many years, he also regarded "Seagulls Screaming Kiss Her Kiss Her" from The Big Express as his finest song.

 Since XTC's breakup, Partridge has acted as curator to the band's legacy, overseeing reissues and remasters, and maintaining a web presence.
-The official XTC Twitter account @xtcfans (now defunct) was originally managed by writer Todd Bernhardt.
-According to Partridge, after some time, "I sort of took it over, because I thought it was weird that there was another person in the way."
+The official XTC Twitter account @xtcfans (now defunct) was originally managed by writer Todd Bernhardt, but Partridge later "sort of took it over, because [he] thought it was weird that there was another person in the way."
 In 2016, Partridge and Bernhardt released a book, Complicated Game: Inside the Songs of XTC, that contains discussions between the two about 29 XTC songs, one Partridge solo track, and an overview of his approach to songwriting.
 It was published by Jawbone Press.